Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 Cycling and motorbiking around Nusa Penida – roads and advice

-Bringing a car to Nusa Penida is the worst of the ideas, there’s only one decently paved road on the island, going along the northern coast.
+Bringing a car to Nusa Penida is one of the worst ideas; there’s only one decently paved road on the island, along the northern coast.
 All of the other roads are pretty rough, small, and hilly, going from potholed concrete to stone tracks.

-Cycling is an option if your bike can withstand this kind of road conditions, although we highly advise leaving most of your gear behind.
+Cycling is an option if your bike can withstand these road conditions, though we strongly advise leaving most of your gear behind.

-Renting a motorcycle is the most practical option, a decent deal will be about Rp 60,000 x day.
-Finding it is the least of your problem, they will find you most likely (otherwise, just ask around).
+Renting a motorcycle is the most practical option; a decent deal will be about Rp 60,000 per day.
+Finding it is the least of your problems; they will most likely find you (otherwise, just ask around).

 Local public transport is in small old bemos or on the back of a truck.
 Those are basically only available on the main road, along the north coast.

-Although distances might seem short, keep in mind that road condition will really slow you down.
-Be sure to get your tank full before leaving into the hills as fuel will be used quickly in this rough conditions.
-If you run out of gas, ask around, some people sell bottled gasoline for double the price or more.
+Although distances might seem short, keep in mind that road conditions will really slow you down.
+Be sure to fill your tank before heading into the hills, as fuel will be used quickly in these rough conditions.
+If you run out of gas, ask around.
+Some people sell bottled gasoline for double the price or more.

 Ferry schedules from Bali to Nusa Penida